Cray-HPE/docs-csm/003-CSM-USB-LIVECD.md

    Retype new password:<------- retype new password Welcome to the CRAY Prenstall Toolkit (LiveOS)

-   Offline CSM documentation can be found at /usr/share/doc/metal (version: rpm -q docs-csm-install)
+   Offline CSM documentation can be found at /usr/share/doc/metal (version: rpm -q docs-csm)
    ```

    > **`NOTE`** If this password is forgotten, it can be reset by mounting the USB stick on another computer.
 See [LiveCD Troubleshooting](058-LIVECD-TROUBLESHOOTING.md#root-password) for information on clearing the password.